charles-mills/rRadio/README.md

 rRadio is an internet radio addon for Garry's Mod that allows players to listen to thousands of live stations through in-game boomboxes, and in their vehicles.
 The addon is intended for use by public servers, with a major focus on server-side optimisation, security, and multi-client synchronisation, though remains fully compatible with singleplayer.

+This was built as a way of learning glua, and general best practices for Garry's Mod addons.
+The codebase is a mess, with varying levels of understanding at different points within files - but it works :)

 ## Features

 - Extensive list of radio stations from over 100 countries